kchapelier/PRWM/implementations/prwm/README.md

 ### prwm.encode(attributes, indices, bigEndian)

  * **attributes :** A list of attribute, represented as an object literal where the name of the property is the name of the attribute.
-Each attribute is defined by its cardinality (the number of components per vertex attribute, either 1, 2, 3 or 4), its type (Float or Integer), whether it is normalized and its values.
+Each attribute is defined by its cardinality (the number of components per vertex attribute, either 1, 2, 3 or 4), its type (Float or Integer), whether it is normalized and its values as a typed array.
  * **indices :** The indices of the geometry, can be either null (for non-indexed property), an Uint16Array or an Uint32Array.
  * **bigEndian :** Whether to generate the file in Big Endian byte order.